feldera/feldera/docs/sql/datetime.md

 month has increased and the calendar day and time is greater than or equal to the start.
 Weeks, quarters, and years follow from that.

+`TIMESTAMPADD(<unit>, integer, timestamp)` adds an interval in the specified unit to a timestamp.  `DATEADD` is a synonym for `TIMESTAMPADD`.
+The added value can be negative.
+The type of the result is as follows:

+- Adding anything to a `TIMESTAMP` value produces a `TIMESTAMP` result
+- Adding a interval of hours, minutes, or seconds to a `DATE` produces a `TIMESTAMP` result
+- Adding a an interval of days, months, or longer to a `DATE` produces a `DATE` result

 ## Time intervals

 ### The interval types